-Each dot in the chart below was a member of the Senate in 2006.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Allen is shown as a purple triangle. (analysis methodology)
+Allen is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2006 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 - S. 2690 (109th): A bill to designate the facility of the United States Postal Service located at 8801 Sudley Road in Manassas, Virginia, as the “Harry J. Parrish Post Office”.

 - S. 3684 (109th): A bill to study and promote the use of energy efficient computer servers in the United States.

 - S. 150 (108th): Internet Tax Nondiscrimination Act

 - S. 2092 (108th): A bill to address the participation of Taiwan in the World Health Organization.

 - S. 481 (108th): A bill to amend chapter 84 of title 5, United States Code, to provide that certain Federal annuity computations are adjusted by 1 percentage point relating to ...

 - S. 243 (108th): A bill concerning participation of Taiwan in the World Health Organization.

 Does 6 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).